 There will be food, water, toilets, and basic mechanical assistance.
-Sometimes, it’s tempting to hang around the refuel stations to take a short rest and refuel.
-Keep your stops to a minimum (5 to 10 minutes) and start riding again as soon as you’re done.
+Sometimes, hanging around the refuel stations to rest and refuel is tempting.
+Keep your stops to a minimum (5 to 10 minutes), and start riding again as soon as you’re done.
 Otherwise, the body will cool down, and the legs might not be too keen to get going again.

 Check your bike

 Don’t delay this until the last week.
-Get the bike checked at least a week before so that you’ll have a few more days to ride with the new parts and address any issues that come up.
+Get the bike checked at least a week before so you’ll have a few more days to ride with the new parts and address any issues.